 That’s the great part of market falls while you’re still on your way to FIRE – your monthly savings will now buy a larger number of shares each time.
 When the market bounces back, you’ll be much better off.
 Just don’t plan on guessing when that’s gonna be!

 Nearly everyone here is trying to build an investment portfolio to live off someday.
 We don’t get there by waiting, guessing or listening to the muppets on TV and financial media.
-They have as much clue what the market will do next as your cat does!
+They have about as much clue what the market will do next as your cat!

 For most of us, we’re much better served ignoring all the chatter and continuing on with our plans exactly the same as before.